stohio/software-lab/README.md

 # Software Lab

 ## What is it?

+At hackathons, the network gets hit HARD by hackers because they need to download software like Android Studio or Unity.
+This results in extremely slow download speeds, ruining the hacker experience and causing organizers more stress.
+Software Lab uses a clever trick to guarantee at least 100mbit download speeds, and relieves stress from the network!

 Software Lab is a local mirror that lets users at hackathons quickly and easily download commonly used software packages at hackathons.

-The software is designed to be easy to both setup and scale with a one button setup process.
+The software is designed to for ease of use - for organizers to both set up and scale, and for hackers to download software.
 Overall, hackers can download software like Android Studio and Unity in seconds / minutes rather than hours through an easy to use web interface, rather than SAMBA or FTP.
 Software Lab is currently implemented at the University of Akron and is scheduled to roll out at other MLH Hackathons for the 2017 Spring Season.

 ## Why Use it?